 Based on your dosha, the Ayurvedic diet recommends that you limit or avoid certain foods.

-The Ayurvedic diet is a meal plan based on the principles of Ayurvedic medicine, a form of traditional medicine dating back thousands of years.
+The Ayurvedic diet is a meal plan based on the principles of Ayurvedic medicine, a form of traditional medicine originating on the Indian subcontinent dating back thousands of years.

 The diet involves eating or restricting certain foods based on your dosha, or body type, which is claimed to boost weight loss and support mindfulness.

 However, it can be confusing and restrictive, and it’s based on subjective assumptions about your personality and body type.
 Plus, its theories are not supported by scientific evidence.